CodeverDotDev/codever/README.md

 * the API with [nodemon](http://nodemon.io) at [http://localhost:3000/api](http://localhost:3000/api)
  and will watch for code changes in backend and automatically redeploy.
 * the frontend available at [http://localhost:4200](http://localhost:4200).
-Login the user/password `mock/mock` configured
+Login the user/password **`mock/mock`** configured
   for you in the initial Keycloak setup.
-Some bookmarks are initially loaded with your account so you can start playing with them.
+Some bookmarks are initially loaded with your account, so you can start playing with them.

 > You can create your own test user, or any other extra users by following the screenshots in
 > [Add a Keycloak user](documentation/keycloak/add-keycloak-user.md) to create it.